Maria Quiñones-Sánchez: Philadelphia City Council (2008-2022)

 A self-described pragmatic progressive, Quiñones-Sánchez ran for Philadelphia City Council in 2007.
 In the overwhelmingly Democratic 7th District, Quiñones-Sánchez, with endorsements from Governor Ed Rendell and The Philadelphia Inquirer, garnered 52% of the vote and defeated incumbent Danny Savage in the primary election.
 She won the general election with nearly 80% of the vote and was inaugurated on January 6, 2008.

 In the 2011 Democratic primary for District 7, Quiñones-Sánchez faced Savage in a rematch.
 Savage received support from the Philadelphia Democratic Party and the powerful union leader, Johnny Dougherty.
 However, Quiñones-Sánchez's once again defeated Savage and won by greater margins than in 2007.

 In 2015, Quiñones-Sánchez faced a primary challenge from Manny Morales, who was backed by Dougherty.
 However, Quiñones-Sánchez defeated Morales with 53% of the vote.
 Quiñones-Sánchez was mostly recently re-elected in 2019 after surviving a close primary challenge from longtime state representative Angel Cruz, also Dougherty ally and Democratic Party official.

 Affordable housing

 In 2019, Quiñones-Sánchez championed a public-private partnership to develop 240 new affordable housing units on abandoned lots in Kensington.
 That same year, in a move to prevent the gentrification of historic neighborhoods, she helped pass legislation that required 20% of new housing development in parts of North Philadelphia to be affordable housing.
 In 2018, alongside City Council President Darrell L. Clarke, Quiñones-Sánchez brought together a coalition of developers, affordable housing advocates and community members to create an plan that designated $100 million for affordable housing.

 Opioid epidemic

 Quiñones-Sánchez represents Kensington, which is one of the hardest hit areas by the opioid epidemic.
 She has called for a holistic solution to the epidemic.
-She opposes a supervised injection site being built in Kensington because it will only end open drug use and not drug use itself.
 Quiñones-Sánchez has invested more resources in the Philadelphia Police Department to stop the flow of drugs into the city and close open-air drug markets.